 The Spotlight Podcast: Drag as an Art Form

-This month we’re talking to Kevin Grogan, the triple threat performer behind the Drag Queen persona, Veronica Green, who you might know from Season 2 of RuPaul’s Drag Race UK.
+This month we’re talking to Kevin Grogan, the triple threat performer behind the Drag Queen persona, Veronica Green, who you might know from Season's 2 and 3 of RuPaul’s Drag Race UK.

 Kevin talks about his experiences of performing drag and offers some wisdom for those considering giving it a go.
 We also talk about drag’s place on the performance landscape and pop culture in general, while having some laughs along the way.

 55 minute listen or a full transcript of the episode can be found below.

 Ilayda Arden: Thank you so much for joining me.

 Ilayda Arden: So let's get straight into it: Drag is an art form.
 I would love to know about your story about how you view drag, about what you're up to now…all of the stuff, I want to know everything.